mkenney/docker-devenv/README.md

              from the same location as the .vimrc file.

 # COMMANDS
-     Available commands devenv can execute.
-TARGET refers to the name of the instance you are managing and PATH refers to the mounted working directory.
+     Available commands 'devenv' can execute.
+Most commands accept the optional TARGET or PATH arguments.
+TARGET refers to the name of the instance you are manipulating and PATH refers to the working directory that gets mounted into the /src directory in the instance.

      If PATH is omitted, it defaults to the current directory.

-     If TARGET is omitted, current instances are searched to see if any are attached to the specified PATH, and if so, TARGET is set to the instance name.
+If TARGET is, omitted, current instances are searched to see if any are attached to PATH, and if so, TARGET is set to that instance name.
 If not, TARGET defaults to the basename of the PATH value.

+     If TARGET is specified but PATH is omitted, the reverse behavior happens and current instances are searced for one named TARGET.
+If one is found, PATH is set to the path the TARGET instance is attached to, otherwise the default again becomes the current directory.

+     Both TARGET and PATH can be specified using the option arguments --target and --path respectively.

          attach [TARGET]
              Attach to an instance specified by the [TARGET] argument.

              EXAMPLES
-                 devenv attach [TARGET]
+                 devenv attach TARGET
                  devenv -t TARGET attach
                  devenv -p PATH attach